20 PCS “Hates” to Laugh About

 The heartbreak of leaving the perfect neighborhood tribe of friends, the nonexistent commute, the knowledge your spouse will quickly deploy after arriving in the new city, and the specialized medical care that is just a short drive away.

-These are all major events that certainly are valid reasons to be griping and will significantly impact the next couple years of life at your new duty station.
+These are all major events that certainly are valid reasons to be griping and will significantly impact the next couple of years of life at your new duty station.

-But what about the less significant, somewhat humorous (only when looking back on the journey!) incidents that are inevitable when a family has to pack a household of items, give them to strangers, and hope to see the same contents in a unfamiliar house in days, weeks, or months ahead?
+But what about the less significant, somewhat humorous (only when looking back on the journey!) incidents that are inevitable when a family has to pack a household of items, give them to strangers, and hope to see the same contents in an unfamiliar house in days, weeks, or months ahead?

 - Sketchy, on-the-road urgent care centers that Tricare harasses you for attempting to use.

 - Car sickness.
 Dog, cat, human.
 It doesn’t matter; it’s always horrendous and timed for 5:30 p.m. traffic in Atlanta, Dallas, DC, or LA, without cleaning wipes of any sort in the car.

 - Trying to protect precious items from disappearance in a move, you’ll unload a car full of jewelry, fireproof safes, and a wedding dress each time a new hotel is checked into, hoping it doesn’t get stolen from there either.

 - Plotting an intricate route to an out-of-the-way Chick-fil-A, but of course, it’s Sunday.
 This isn’t obvious until the car has pulled into an empty lot.
 Even worse is shortly thereafter releasing the desperate bit of faith hoping all of the people in the car are simply confused, and it’s really a very quiet Saturday at the Chick.

 - Fire alarms in the middle of the night at your hotel.
 How do you REALLY know if the place is on fire or if someone is just a little bored and wants to see people in PJs on the street?